Modules with irrational slope over tubular algebras: Background

 \begin{theorem} \marginpar{spdecwdth} \cite[7.1]{Zie} If ${\mathcal D}$ is a definable subcategory of $A\mbox{-}{\rm Mod}$ and if there is a superdecomposable pure-injective in ${\mathcal D}$ then the width of the lattice of pp formulas for ${\mathcal D}$ is undefined.
 The converse holds if $A$ (or just the lattice of pp formulas for ${\mathcal D}$) is countable. \end{theorem}

 The converse in the uncountable case is open.

 At a few places we mention the Ziegler spectrum of $A$.
 This is a topological space whose points are the isomorphism classes of indecomposable pure-injective $A$-modules and whose topology is such that the closed sets are in natural bijective correspondence with the definable subcategories of $A\mbox{-}{\rm Mod}$.
 In one direction the map takes a definable subcategory to the set of indecomposable pure-injectives in it.
 In particular a definable category is generated as such by the module which is the direct sum of each indecomposable pure-injective in it.
-For this and other results around the Ziegler spectrum see the original paper \cite{Zie} or, in some cases for convenient statements, in this case \cite[5.1.4]{PreNBK}, \cite{PreNBK}.
+For this and other results around the Ziegler spectrum see the original paper \cite{Zie} or, for some perhaps more convenient statements, \cite{PreNBK}, specifically \cite[5.1.4]{PreNBK}.

 The Ziegler spectra of tame hereditary algebras are known through the work of a series of authors, culminating in \cite{PreZg} and \cite{RinZie}.
-More generally, the Ziegler spectrum of the definable category generated by the modules in a generalised tube was described in \cite{KraGenc} so, see also \cite[\S 3.5]{Har} and \cite{RinTubes}, we know understand quite well the modules of rational slope over a tubular algebra.
+More generally, the Ziegler spectrum of the definable category generated by the modules in a generalised tube was described in \cite{KraGenc}, see also \cite[\S 3.5]{Har} and \cite{RinTubes}, so we understand quite well the modules of rational slope over a tubular algebra.